-When an ECS vehicle is stopped on a highway or private road for the purpose of loading or unloading pupils, at a location where traffic is not controlled by a traffic officer or official traffic control signal, the vehicle driver shall do the following: Escort all pupils who need to cross the highway or private road upon which the vehicle is stopped.
+When an ECS vehicle is stopped on a highway or private road for the purpose of loading or unloading pupils, at a location where traffic is not controlled by a traffic officer or official traffic control signal, the vehicle driver shall do the following: Escort all pupils in grades 6 to 8, inclusive, who need to cross the highway or private road upon which the vehicle is stopped.
 The driver shall use an approved hand-held "STOP" sign while escorting all pupils.